Free Will (Freeway album)

 Free Will is the fifth solo studio album by American rapper Freeway.
-It was released on April 29, 2016, via Babygrande Records.
+It was released on April 29, 2016, via Babygrande Records and iHipHop Distribution.
 Production was handled by S. Frank, Scholito, Girl Talk, Tryfe, Chemist, L.E.S. and Money Alwayz, with Chuck Wilson and Freeway serving as executive producers.
 It features guest appearances from Raheem DeVaughn, Rod, Scholito and Young Buck.